 Thank you for the opportunity to serve you!

-Enable Two Factor Authentication: Two Factor Authentication (2FA) helps to reduce the risk of fraud by requiring more than just a password to access your account.
+• Enable Two Factor Authentication: This feature helps reduce the risk of fraud by requiring more than just a password to access your account.
 Protect yourself from hacking attacks by requiring 2FA every time you log in to your online and mobile banking account.

 Never share your one-time passcode with anyone and delete the message after using the passcode.
 OneAZ associates will never ask you for your one-time passcode.